utdata/rwdir/docs/01-install.md

 ## Mac vs PC

-I'm a big fan of using keyboard commands to do operations in any program, but I reference this from a Mac perspective.
-So if I say use *Cmd+S* or *Command+S* to save, that might be *Cntl+S* or *Control+S* on a PC.
-The letters may not be the same on a PC, but you can usually figure it out by look at menu items in RStudio to figure out the PC command.
+We're a big fan of using keyboard commands to do operations in any program, but Prof. McDonald references this from a Mac perspective and Prof. Lukito references this from a PC perspective.
+So if we say use *Cmd+S* or *Command+S* to save, that translates to *Cntl+S* or *Control+S* on a PC.
+Importantly, *Cmd* (for Mac) and *Cntl* (for PC) are fairly synonymous, but there may be other differences.
+Usually, it's easy to figure the translation out by looking at menu items in RStudio to figure out the Mac/PC command.

-Other chapters or sections of the book may be written or updated by Prof. Lukito, who uses a PC.
-She may use the PC shortcuts or screenshots.
-We'll try to note that at the top of the chapter.
+As we said, Prof. McDonald uses a Mac and Prof. Lukito uses a PC, so we'll be able to troubleshoot it regardless of the operating system that you use! **We will try to note that at the top of a chapter.**

 We will install R and RStudio.
 It might take some time depending on your Internet connection.